Russia's Lavrov Denounces Chemical Attack In Syria As "Staged" While Fear Of Escalation Looms

 — Donald J. Trump (@realDonaldTrump) April 12, 2018

-An emergency meeting in the U.N. was requested by Moscow, in order to avoid a disastrous escalation.
+An emergency meeting in the U.N. was requested by Moscow in order to avoid a disastrous escalation.

 Russia has been a staunch defender of President Bashar al-Assad ever since the start of the civil war in Syria.
-The Russian Air Force, especially, has been quite active in the Levant since the start of the direct involvement in 2015.
+The Russian Air Force has been especially active in the Levant since the start of the direct involvement in 2015.

 Tehran has also been supporting Damascus, and it is known that both Russia and Iran intend to secure ports in the Mediterranean for geopolitical and economic reasons.
 Russia, especially, feels threatened by the encroaching NATO, in spite of the latter having promised to not expand eastward after the dissolution of the Soviet Union.